rallyrabbit/qmk_cstm80_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 * Added Audio controls and sound mute to FN hotkeys
 * Added Sound volume to FN-Page Up and FN-Page Down
 * Added Boot Loader hotkey as FN-F1
-* Added updated FN-ESC Mac sleep key (OS 26 broke the old method)
+* Added function-pause in both WINDOWS and MACOS to be quick lock
 * Added Spanish accent letters to FN-A, FN-E, FN-I, FN-O, FN-U (Á, É, Í, Ó, Ú)
 * Added Spanish N with Tilda to FN-N
 * Added British/Nordic AE to FN-S (Æ)